The term local SEO is unknown to many small business owners but for some businesses this is all they need to succeed online.

 Also, you can use the blog to target ‘local keywords’ in the title and content of the blog posts

-21. Twitter, Pinterest, YouTube and more
+21. Create Business pages on Twitter, Pinterest, YouTube and other social networks

 I haven’t mentioned twitter, pinterest, youTube or any other social networks separately, but for best results you also need to maintain an accurate profile on those as well.